 Keep DMX Products Under Lock and Key

 Treat products with DMX like the potentially harmful substances they are.
 Clean out your cabinets and store all medicine in a safe, locked location where you can monitor how much is in each container.
+Also, it makes sense to be aware of just how much of the medicine you use and have available in your house.
+To further help teens avoid temptation or abuse, purchasing products with DMX should be done by adults and never left for children to do.

-Watch for Signs of Abuse
+Watch for Signs of Cough Medicine Abuse

 Pinsky says it’s important parents recognize that DMX abuse is a problem that affects teens of all kinds – not just troubled teens.

-“Parents may think, `not my teen,’ but one in 10 teens report having abused cough medicines to get high and 28 percent know someone who has tried it,” he says.
+“Parents may think, ‘not my teen,’ but one in 10 teens report having abused cough medicines to get high, and 28 percent know someone who has tried it,” he says.

 Signs of abuse to watch for include: